CS-DS-125/125book/source/ValuesAndVariables/Operators.rst

 Example
 ^^^^^^^

 Let's say we have a number of days, and we want to know how long that is in other units of time.
-We know there are 24 hours in a day, 60 minutes in an hour, and 7 days in a week.
+For example, what is 17 days in hours?
+What is 17 days in weeks?

-Converting to hours and minutes can be done with multiplication.  ``days * 24`` is the total number of hours, for example.
+Converting to hours can be done with multiplication.
+If we set ``days = 17``, and then enter the code ``hours = days * 24`` the computer would calculate our answer.

 But what if we want something a bit more complicated, like converting days into weeks plus days?
-That is, if ``days`` is 17, we'd like to calculate that that is 2 weeks and 3 days.
-That's where integer division and modulus can come in.
+For example, how could we write a program where we enter ``days = 17`` and it then tells us: ``2 weeks and 3 days``?

+See if you can figure out how the code below uses division and modulus to get the make this conversion.

 .. activecode:: operators_example